wp-plugins/gold-price-live/readme.txt

 == Description ==

-Using only shortcode you can place the live Kitco price of gold on your website in pages, posts, widgets and RSS feed.
+Using only shortcode you can place the live Kitco price of gold, silver, platinum or palladium on your website in pages, posts, widgets and RSS feed.
 The gold price output is simple plain text allowing you to easily edit the style and look with the Wordpress WYSIWYG post and page editor.
 The live gold price output aligned with the Kitco spot gold bid price and is never more than $0.07 per gram different than the published kitco price.

 Advantages over other solutions: